Nivalyx/osu-wiki/wiki/Beatmap_ranking_procedure/id.md

 Nominations can be reset when a beatmap is updated by its creator, or when a member of the BN or NAT finds a problem in a nominated beatmap.
 They can also be reset by members of the [Global Moderation Team](/wiki/People/The_Team/Global_Moderation_Team) when the reason involves inappropriate content.
 If a beatmap is qualified when its nominations are reset, it will be disqualified and removed from the ranking queue.

 Apabila suatu beatmap yang telah mendapatkan nominasi diperbaharui oleh mapper yang terkait, nominasi tersebut akan secara otomatis teranulir.
-Nominasi-nominasi yang ada juga dapat dianulir oleh para anggota BN atau NAT apabila mereka menemukan suatu masalah serta oleh para anggota [Global Moderation Team](/wiki/People/The_Team/Global_Moderation_Team) apabila mereka menemukan adanya konten-konten yang tidak layak untuk osu!.
+Nominasi-nominasi yang ada juga dapat dianulir oleh para anggota BN atau NAT apabila mereka menemukan suatu masalah serta oleh para anggota [Global Moderation Team](/wiki/People/The_Team/Global_Moderation_Team) apabila mereka menemukan adanya konten-konten yang tidak layak sepantasnya.

 Di samping itu, para anggota BN dan NAT juga memiliki [hak veto](/wiki/People/The_Team/Beatmap_Nominators/Beatmap_Veto) yang dapat mereka gunakan untuk memberhentikan proses nominasi yang sedang berlangsung pada beatmap yang mengandung masalah-masalah tertentu.